-are forced to move along one direction only (the sensitive axis) by making the suspensions very stiff in the other two directions, the cross coupling of such high stiffness with the sensitive axis while the masses tend to move in a plane (motion along the sensitive axis being prevented by active control) is a serious issue ([36] [37]).
-From a general physics viewpoint it is much better to have a mechanical oscillator sensitive in the orbit plane too (as in GG) free to respond to external forces whose effect is measured by a good readout, auto-centering being ensured by physics laws.
+However, each test mass forms a two-body problem with the Earth, and therefore, it has two degrees of freedom (in the orbital plane).
+UFF/WEP experiments are required to measure tiny relative deviations of the two masses from the same orbit that they should follow according to classical celestial mechanics.
+The test masses are very weakly suspended because if they were totally free, the experiment would be limited by release errors [34, 35], but in essence we deal with a two-body problem.
+If the masses are forced to move along one direction only (the sensitive axis) by making the suspensions very stiff in the other two directions, the cross coupling of such high stiffness with the sensitive axis while the masses tend to move in a plane is a serious issue [36, 37].
+From a general physics viewpoint, it is much better to have a mechanical oscillator sensitive in the orbit plane too (as in GG) free to respond to external forces whose effect is measured by a good readout, auto-centering being ensured by physics laws.

-In addition, the oscillator would rotate around its symmetry axis rather than perpendicularly to it; and by making the whole spacecraft cylindrically symmetric and co-rotating it is possible to stabilize it passively simply by providing -at the start of the mission- the required spin frequency.
-Weak coupling of the spacecraft outer shell with the payload inside it provides the so called nutation damping required for one-axis attitude stability.
+In addition, the oscillator would rotate around its symmetry axis rather than perpendicularly to it; and by making the whole spacecraft cylindrically symmetric and corotating, it is possible to stabilize it passively simply by providing-at the start of the mission the required spin frequency.
+Weak coupling of the spacecraft outer shell with the payload inside it provides the so-called nutation damping required for one-axis attitude stability.

-Fig. 3 shows a sketch of the GG test cylinders in the orbit plane around the Earth in the presence of a violation signal.
-In this configuration disturbances along the cylinders' axes, such as the radiometer effect, are not a limitation.
-In 1D sensors the radiometer effect, caused by the residual gas in combination with temperature gradients across the axes of the cylinders, is a well known differential systematic effect competing directly with the violation signal which sets severe requirements ([38] [39]).
+Figure 3 shows a sketch of the GG test cylinders in the orbit plane around the Earth in the presence of a violation signal.
+In this configuration, disturbances along the cylinders'

+axes, such as the radiometer effect, are not a limitation.
+In 1D sensors, the radiometer effect, caused by the residual gas in combination with temperature gradients across the axes of the cylinders, is a well-known differential systematic effect competing directly with the violation signal which sets severe requirements [38, 39].

-Drivers no. 1 and 2 require very weak coupling and very fast spin, which is the definition of a mechanical oscillator rotating in supercritical regime.
-As we have seen in Sec.
-II this is possible in 2D (not in 1D), it provides a very effective auto-centering of the test masses by physics laws and a highly reduced level of thermal noise, resulting in a very short integration time even for a UFF/WEP test to 10^{-17} at room temperature.
+Drivers 1 and 2 require very weak coupling and very fast spin, which is the definition of a mechanical oscillator rotating in the supercritical regime.
+As we have seen in section 2, this is possible in 2D (not in 1D), and it provides a very effective auto-centering of the test masses by physics laws and a highly reduced level of thermal noise due to internal damping, resulting in a very short integration time even for a UFF/WEP test to 10^{-17} at room temperature.

-Drag on GG due to residual atmosphere along its orbit is 50 million times smaller than 1-g, but it is also 2.5 billion times bigger than the target signal.
-Its effect is an inertial force on the suspended test masses which ideally should act the same on both of them (common mode effect).
-In reality it is not so; a good strategy is to partially compensate and partially reject it.
-A drag free control system for GG has been developed in 2009 by TAS-I (Torino) based on GOCE expertise ([40] Ch.
-7).
-For the thrusters technology i both FEEP and Cold Gas thrusters were considered.
-In 2011 a delta study has been performed by TAS-I establishing Cold Gas thrusters as the baseline [41].
+Drag on GG due to residual atmosphere along its orbit is 50 million times smaller than 1g, but it is also 2.5 billion times bigger than the target signal.
+Its effect is an inertial force on the suspended test masses which ideally should act the same on both of them (common-mode effect).
+In reality, it is not so; a good strategy is to partially compensate and partially reject it.
+A drag-free control system for GG has been developed in 2009 by TAS-I (Torino) based on GOCE expertise [40, chapter 7].
+For the thruster technology, both FEEP and Cold Gas thrusters were considered.
+In 2011, a delta study was performed by TAS-I establishing Cold Gas thrusters as the baseline [41].